psychogun/psychogun.github.io/docs/linux/Installation-and-configuration-of-Home-Assistant.md

 * IKEA TRADFRI Remote
 * Apple TV 4th gen

-## Allocating a VM in Proxmox
+## Allocating a VM
-Log in to your Proxmox in a web-browser and create a new virtal machine.
+Log in to your XOA instance and create a new virtal machine.
 2GiB RAM and 32GiB harddrive is enough.

 Power on the Virtual machine and follow this guide for an excellent guide to installing <kbd>ubuntu-server</kbd>: [https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server-1604](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-server-1604#0)
 (even though the link is for 1604, almost the same applies for 20.04).

 Remember to select to install `OpenSSH server` under the installation of Ubuntu.

+## Prerequisites
 ### Update && upgrade
 Update and upgrade:
 ```bash